-The RM shown in Fig. 6 provide information about all possible lines in the 4-10 keV band except for the narrow component of the Fe K α , as it is fitted in each spectrum, so the residuals are null by default.
-Even though its variations in energy, EW, and width are already shown in Fig.2 and Fig. 3, it would still be interesting to see them along with the other features, to highlight possible relations.
-Hence we produced a new set of RM, where we fitted the baseline model described in Sect.
-3.1, froze all the parameters of the absorber and of the power law at their best values, then removed the line component, and finally plotted the $\Delta \chi$.
-These RM are shown in Fig. 7.
+The RMs shown in Fig. 6 provide information about all possible lines in the 4-10 keV band except for the narrow component of the Fe K $\alpha$ , as it is fitted in each spectrum, and so the residuals are null by default.
+Even though its variations in energy, EW, and width are already shown in Figs. 2 and 3, it would still be interesting to see them along with the other features in order to highlight possible relations.
+We therefore produced a new set of RMs, where we fitted the baseline model described in Sect.
+3.1, froze all the parameters of the absorber and of the power law at their best-fit values, removed the line component, and then finally plotted the $\Delta \chi$ .
+These RMs are shown in Fig. 7.
 The strong emission feature at ~6.4 keV is always present, but the darker and lighter spots seem to indicate some variability.
 Given the results obtained from the fits of our baseline model (Sect.
-3.1), the observed variations in the RM can be ascribed to a combination of the variations of EW and width of the Fe K α emission line (Fig. 2, bottom panel; Fig. 3).
-The possible origin of this behaviour will be discussed in Sect.
+3.1), the observed variations in the RM can be ascribed to a combination of the variations of EW and width of the Fe K $\alpha$ emission line (Fig. 2, bottom panel; Fig. 3).
+The possible origin of this behaviour is discussed in Sect.
 5.2.